-When the goal is to map the flow of a process in a visual way, then you’ll definitely want to use a flowchart.
+When your goal is to map the flow of a process in a visual way, you’ll definitely want to use a flowchart.
 You can easily find solutions to problems with a flowchart, much like you can with a decision tree.
-Any time you need to make a strategic marketing decision, a flowchart will prove of immense value.
-This visual organization type is also beneficial when mapping out plans or projects.
+Any time you need to make a strategic marketing decision, a flowchart will be immensely valuable.
+This type of visual organization is also beneficial for mapping out plans or projects.

 A Gantt chart can help you define the timeline of a project in a visual manner.
-They make planning projects very easy and simplify tracking project results.
+It makes planning projects very easy and simplifies tracking project results.
 If you notice communication barriers between workers, a Gantt chart can help you break this barrier by enhancing communication between project members.
 Gantt charts also work well for helping you accurately allocate marketing project resources.

 Have you ever noticed the marketing department working in a frenzy?
-No one knows exactly what they’re supposed to be doing, and everyone keeps duplicating tasks, which greatly hinders productivity.
-With organizational charts, you can easily visualize and clarify the role of each marketing worker.
-This type of visual organization helps you track each worker’s responsibilities and simplifies the reporting structure to ensure everyone knows who they are to report to.
+No one knows exactly what they’re supposed to be doing and everyone keeps duplicating tasks, which greatly hinders productivity.
+With organizational charts, you can easily visualize and clarify the role of each marketing employee.
+This type of visual organization helps you track each worker’s responsibilities and simplifies the reporting structure to ensure that everyone knows who they report to.